35 Jin4 晉

 Enlightenment through six one: to advance in following what is right.
 One advances and is beaten, but it is auspicious to persist in advancing.
 It need not be concerned with loss or gain, nor will it be trapped as the room available to it is spacious.
 It is free from calamity (or fault) as it is designated to advance.
 If this line changes to masculine, the hexagram will become Shi He (21), biting through, which shows that its line 4 is a barrier in the mouth and must be bitten off.

 The 2nd Line

-Text: (The subject is in a state of) Jin (advancing) and worrying (which appear one after another); to persist is auspicious.
-To be greatly blessed with good fortune, (which is) from the king’s mother.
+The subject is in a state of Jin (advancing) and worrying as if they appear one after another; to persist is auspicious.
+It will be greatly blessed with good fortune, which is from the king’s mother.

 Line 2 has no correlation with line 5, the king; therefore it is worried about its future while seeking a way to move upward.
 Even though there is no access to the king, it must still persist in maintaining a tender manner (for advancing); then it will be blessed by the king's mother thanks to its acting moderately and righteously at its position (see line 5).